 Many of these were small starter homes that were inexpensive, practical, and could be constructed quickly.
 To that end, there were lots of catalogs produced offering floorplans for sale, and many companies got into the prefabricated (“prefab”) home business to meet the increased demand.

-Here, see a collection of these little suburban houses — each one under 1000 square feet.
+Here, see a collection of these little suburban 1940s houses — most of them under 1000 square feet.

 1-story western-style small starter home (1948)